mntlra/ACORDAR-retrieval/README.md

 # An Analysis of the ACORDAR Test Collection: Retrieval Models

-This repository contains the code we used to reproduce the retrieval results present in the [ACORDAR Test Collection's reference paper](https://doi.org/10.1145/3477495.3531729).
+This repository contains the code we used to reproduce the retrieval results presented in the [ACORDAR Test Collection's reference paper](https://doi.org/10.1145/3477495.3531729).
 The program indexes the given corpus and retrieve the 10 most relevant datasets for the given queries.

 ## Repository Structure
 - `experiments/` contains all the results produced by the code: the indexes and propduced runs.